Money Smarts Blog

 Financial literacy may not be the first thing you think of when it comes to essential life skills, but what children know about money at a young age can shape the way they manage money in adulthood.

 - Needs and wants game.
 When teaching your kids good financial decisions start by distinguishing between what’s necessary to have and what’s just nice to have.
-Explain to your child that needs are things families need to spend their money on first – food, shelter and medicine.
+Explain that needs are things families need to spend their money on first – food, shelter and medicine.
 Meanwhile, wants are things such as toys and vacations.
 These should only be bought after needs have been met.
 Take a piece of paper and write ‘Needs’ on one side and ‘Wants’ on the other.
 Go around the house together and point to different items.
 Have your child hold up the correlating side of paper.
 If you touch food this would be a need, if you touch a toy, this would be a want.

 - Mymoney.gov has some great resources to learn about money.
 It has lots of information and fun games that teach you how to recognize different bills and how money adds up as you collect it.